 Payment systems only require a licence from FINMA if they are deemed relevant for the proper functioning of the financial market or for the protection of financial market participants and if the payment system is not operated by a bank.
-In order to be eligible for a FINMA licence as a payment system, certain requirements have to be met; for example, the applicant must be a legal entity under Swiss law and have its registered office and head office in Switzerland, provide for a guarantee of irreproachable business conduct, the minimum capital of the applicant must be fully paid in and the applicant must possess appropriate IT systems.
+12 As a rule, payment systems are not deemed relevant and can be operated without licence; however, in the Libra project, FINMA stated that it considers the project as a relevant system requiring a licence.
+In order to be eligible for a FINMA licence as a payment system, certain requirements have to be met.
+For example, the applicant must be a legal entity under Swiss law and have its registered office and head office in Switzerland, 13 provide for a guarantee of irreproachable business conduct, 14 the minimum capital of the applicant must be fully paid in 15 and the applicant must possess appropriate IT systems.
+16